-Lake District Paddle Boarding is Cumbria’s only dedicated Stand Up Paddle Boarding “SUP” provider.
+Lake District Paddle Boarding is Cumbria’s only dedicated Mobile Stand Up Paddle Boarding “SUP” provider.
 We are based in the heart of the English lakes in Cumbria on the shores of Derwentwater nr Keswick.

 For Board Sales or arrange a demo Call: 01768892105.

 Derwentwater is the Jewel in the crown for SUP in the English Lakes.
 Its proximity to Keswick and easy access by the A66 make it an ideal destination for your first paddle board adventure.
 Once you've learned the basics, you will have the skills necessary to explore the numerous islands, secluded bays and river mouths at your leisure, keeping a watchful eye out for Otters, Kingfishers, Ospreys and other Lake Land wildlife.

 Ullswater is the Lake District's second longest lake at 11.8 km long, but only 1km wide at its widest point, which makes it perfect for stand up paddleboarding adventure touring.
 Ullswater also has its very own "down winder" water taxi in the form of the Ullswater steamers which have Jetties at Pooley Bridge, Howtown and Glenridding.
 So you can choose to paddle the whole lake or just part of it, then deflate your inflatable SUP, put it in its bag and jump on the Steamer back to your car.
 Be sure to paddle to some of the numerous cliff jumping locations Ullswater has to offer!